|

 gut and it was found by making cattle gut slightly thinner, it produced the

-trebling until the thinner strings became popular.
-The brownish string
+used for trebling until the thinner strings became popular.
+The brownish

-(Surrey Tennis Original) remains almost unchanged to present day.
+string (Surrey Tennis Original) which we produce today remains almost

 EARLY RACKET STRINGING